Skip to Content

 7. Are signatures required for my packages?

-If you want a direct signature for your package, that will be an added shipping cost.
-You must specify this request to your sales representative or contact customer service (800) 775-3504.
+Some packages require a signature upon delivery to ensure secure receipt.
+If you would like to request a direct signature for your package, please note that it will incur an additional shipping cost.
+This request must be specified to your account executive or by contacting customer service at (800) 775-3504.

 8. How long will it take to get my package?

 Supply and demand problems occasionally occur in our industry, which may be the result of numerous situations occurring in the supply chain.
 These occurrences, although rare, are outside of the control of the United States Gold Bureau.
 From time to time, we have more buyers than sellers.
 If this should happen, we reserve the right to delay delivery up to 30 days (from your expected shipping date) to fill your order.
-Even if the price continues to rise, your price is locked-in and will not change.
-Should the value of your items decrease in that time period, you will not be entitled to any market gain.
+Even if your delivery is delayed, your price is locked in and won’t change—regardless of any rise or fall in precious metals prices.

 Buying From Us